dougeby/IntuneDocs/intune/endpoint-protection-macos.md

 ---
 # required metadata

-title: Configure endpoint protection on macOS in Microsoft Intune - Azure | Microsoft Docs
+title: Add endpoint protection on macOS in Microsoft Intune - Azure | Microsoft Docs
 description: On macOS devices, use the gatekeeper go determine where apps can be installed, including the mac app store.
-Also enable a firewall allow specific apps, blocks specifics apps, use stealth mode, and even block certain types of incoming connections using Microsoft Intune.
+Also enable or configure a firewall allow specific apps, blocks specifics apps, use stealth mode, and even block certain types of incoming connections using Microsoft Intune.
 keywords:
 author: MandiOhlinger
 ms.author: mandia